Electricity: Electrical current is 230 volts, 50Hz. Round two-pin plugs are in use.

 Travel Health: There are no real health risks associated with travel to Norway and the standard of healthcare is high throughout the country.
 A reciprocal agreement exists between the UK and Norway under which British nationals are covered for emergency treatment while visiting Norway as long as they hold a European Health Insurance Card (EHIC).
 Travellers should ensure that they have adequate travel and medical insurance.

-Tipping: Norwegians generally earn good salaries and, while it's perfectly alright to tip, a tipping culture doesn't really exist in the country.
+Tipping: Norwegians generally earn good salaries and, while it's perfectly all right to tip, a tipping culture doesn't really exist in the country.
 But customers do usually round up bills to the nearest 10 or 100 NOK.

 Safety Information: Norway is a safe country in which to travel.
 However, travellers should still take sensible precautions to avoid petty theft, as they would anywhere in the world.
 Petty theft is most common at airports and bus and train stations in Oslo.